fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 as its receiver, or the type of the element you are

-calling this lambda in:
+calling the lambda in:

 fun RenderContext.container(content: RenderContext.() -> Unit) {